jianlin-cheng/Cryo2Struct/README.md

 vi config/arguments.yml
 ```

-Cryo2Struct was trained on Cryo2StructData, available at [Cryo2StructData Havard Dataverse](https://doi.org/10.7910/DVN/FCDG0W).
-The source code for data preprocessing, label generation and validation of training data is available at [Cryo2StructData GitHub repository](https://github.com/BioinfoMachineLearning/cryo2struct).

 **Compile Modified Viterbi algorithm:**
 The Hidden Markov Model-guided carbon-alpha alignment programs are available in [viterbi/](viterbi/).
 The alignment algorithm is written in C++ program, so compile them using: